Zilliqa/zilliqa-developer/core/messaging-limits.md

 ## Active Connections

-- `MAX_PEER_CONNECTION`: THe maximum number of active connections to a specific peer.
+- `MAX_PEER_CONNECTION`: The maximum number of active connections to a specific peer.